Aron-R/Aron-R/README.md

 <pre>

 ~ $ <strong>cat note.txt</strong>
-1. I'm interested in AI and ML projects, especially NLP
+1. Looking to work with AI and ML, NLP in particular
-2. Ask me about a n y t h i n g
-3. I'd love to have a conversation with you ❤
+2. Ask me about a n y t h i n g, I'd love to have a conversation with you ❤
-4. If I'm not responding to any of your PRs or issues, feel free to remind me via <a href="mailto:aronritesh223@gmail.com">email</a>.
+3. If I'm not responding to any of your PRs or issues, feel free to remind me via <a href="mailto:aronritesh223@gmail.com">email</a>.